survivejs/react-book/manuscript/04_implementing_notes.md

 If you try to edit a `Note` now, you will see an error (`this.props.onEdit is not a function`) at the console.
 We'll fix this shortly.

 The rest of the code deals with events.
 If we click the component while it is in its initial state, we will enter the edit mode.
 If we confirm the editing, we hit the `onEdit` callback.
-As a result we go back to the default state.
+As a result, we go back to the default state.

 T> It is a good idea to name your callbacks using `on` prefix.
 This will allow you to distinguish them from other props and keep your code a little tidier.